CodePlatoon/curriculum_old/week-01/lecture-materials/python-oop.md

 jons_dog.display_info()
 joshs_dog.display_info()
 ```
-- Above, I printed a multi-line string.
-Note the indentation is specific when you print it out
 - The `self` in front of the variables in the `__init__` method makes it an `instance` variable, meaning that it is available everywhere within that instance of the class.
 Don't confuse this with a `local` variable.
 A local variable is only local to the method it's defined in.
 Instance variables can go across methods

 ## Class Variables
-- Let's take a look at the code below.
-Who can explain what is going on here?
+- Let's take a closer look at class variables.
+They definitely have their place in certain cases, like the example we have below:
 ```python
 class Employee:
     number_of_employees = 0